JohnnyJayJay/spigot-clj-template/README.md

 # spigot-template

-A Leiningen template for FIXME.
+A Leiningen template for Spigot plugins written in Clojure.

+I'm not sure why you'd want to do this to yourself, but this gives you some help.

 ## Usage

-FIXME
+`lein new spigot-clj project-name`

 ## License

-Copyright © 2020 FIXME
+Copyright © 2020 JohnnyJayJay

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at